Opočno: Sights

 The main sight is Opočno Castle.
 In 1560–1569, it was rebuilt in the Renaissance style, and after a fire in the late 17th century, Baroque modifications were made.
 Its part is an English park with an area of 19.5 ha.
 In the castle park there is the French-style castle summer house from 1602.

-In Opočno there are three churches.
-The parish Church of the Holy Trinity is located in the castle complex and is originally from the early 14th century.
-The Church of the Nativity of Jesus was originally a convent church of the Capuchin monastery.
+There are three churches in Opočno.
+The parish Church of the Holy Trinity is located in the castle complex.
+It was built in the Renaissance style in 1567 and rebuilt in the Baroque style in the first half of the 18th century.
+The Church of the Nativity of Jesus was originally a convent church of the Capuchin monastery, built in 1673.
 The monastery complex with the church is a unique complex of early Baroque buildings.
 The third church is the Church of the Virgin Mary in the old cemetery.
 The old church from the 17th century was rebuilt in 1810 to its current appearance.
 It now serves as a concert hall.

-The historic centre of Opočno is formed by squares Kupkovo and Trčkovo with adjacent streets, and by the castle complex.
-On Trčkovo Square, there are valuable Renaissance and Baroque burgher houses.
+The historic centre of Opočno is formed by squares Kupkovo náměstí and Trčkovo náměstí with adjacent streets, and by the castle complex.
+On Trčkovo náměstí, there are valuable Renaissance and Baroque burgher houses.